David Christopher Lewis Discourse (overshined by beloved Jesus)

 April 25, 2018 7:44 ̶ 7:53 am MDT

 Livingston Sanctuary of the Heart

-Copyright © 2017 Hearts Center®.
+Copyright © 2018 The Hearts Center®.
 All rights reserved.
 We encourage you to share these messages with heartfriends throughout the world.
 With the approval of the messenger and/or the master, some of the spoken words may have been changed, or new words added, to provide greater clarity in the written word.
-Short excerpts may be quoted as long as full credit is given to the author.
+Short excerpts may be quoted, giving credit to the author.
 Contact us at www.heartscenter.org.
-Correspondence and contributions may be sent to P.O.
-Box 277, Livingston, Montana 59047 USA.
+Send correspondence and contributions to PO Box 277, Livingston, Montana 59047 USA.